 Which schools qualify as recipient schools?

-Currently, 56 schools are recipient schools.
-Many are religious-based schools with 70% being Catholic schools.
+Currently, over 20 schools are recipient schools.
+Many are religious-based schools with over 50% being catholic schools.

 Montessori schools and other independent schools are included.
 Homeschooling is even an option.